 Duquesne University – School of Pharmacy

 Duquesne University School of Pharmacy offers a four-year online doctor of pharmacy degree program.
-There are short required on-campus programs during the first three years of the program as well as clinical experiences each summer.
+The first three years include short required on-campus programs and clinical experiences each summer.
 The fourth year is entirely remote.
-Students in the online program are taught by the same faculty as the on-campus degree.
+The same faculty teach students in the online program as those in the on-campus degree program.
 This program boasts a 99 percent placement rate for graduates over the past 25 years.

-To be considered for admission, candidates need to hold a bachelor’s degree from a regionally accredited institution as well as have completed extensive prerequisite coursework in science and math.
+To be considered for admission, candidates need to hold a bachelor’s degree from a regionally accredited institution and have completed extensive prerequisite coursework in science and math.
 Applicants must also take the Pharmacy College Admission Test (PCAT).
-Once admission is offered, students are subject to a background check prior to matriculation.
+Once admission is offered, students are subject to a background check before matriculation.

 The doctor of medical science (DMSc) program at the University of Lynchburg is designed to help practicing physician’s assistants attain a doctorate-level degree.
-This is an entirely online program that can be completed while continuing to work and without having to relocate.
-This degree can be completed in as little as a year and prepares graduates for leadership positions or to launch into a new medical-related career, such as medical science liaison.
+This entirely online program can be completed while continuing to work and without having to relocate.
+It can be completed in as little as a year and prepares graduates for leadership positions or to launch into a new medical-related career, such as medical science liaison.
 There are no residency requirements for this degree.

-The University of Lynchburg has formed a partnership with the Medical Science Liaison Society for PAs who are interested in pursuing this career.
-In addition to incentives for both University of Lynchburg students and MSL members, there are training classes to help aspiring professionals break into this career.
-This enables aspiring professionals the explore this career while earning their advanced degree.
+The University of Lynchburg has partnered with the Medical Science Liaison Society for PAs interested in pursuing this career.
+In addition to incentives for both University of Lynchburg students and MSL members, training classes are offered to help aspiring professionals break into this career.
+This enables aspiring professionals to explore this career while earning their advanced degrees.

 How Long Does it Take to Become a Medical Science Liaison?

-A medical science liaison generally has a PhD, which can take around four to five years to complete.
+A medical science liaison generally has a PhD, which can take four to five years to complete.
 Prior to earning a PhD, students must pursue a bachelor’s degree in biology, chemistry, or a related field.
-Most bachelor’s degrees take four years of full-time study.
-One should also take into account two to three years of clinical experience to qualify for medical science liaison jobs.
+Most bachelor’s degrees require four years of full-time study.
+One should also consider two to three years of clinical experience to qualify for medical science liaison jobs.

 How To Become a Medical Science Liaison – Step-by-Step Guide